stonepros/stone/doc/dev/file-striping.rst

 fixed number of complete stripes, a new object set is used to store subsequent file data.

-Note that by default, Ceph uses a simple striping strategy in which object_size equals stripe_unit and stripe_count is 1.
+Note that by default, Stone uses a simple striping strategy in which object_size equals stripe_unit and stripe_count is 1.
 This simply puts one stripe_unit in each object.